-From January 1, 2016, the Barmer GEK premium rate is 15.7 percent.
+From January 1, 2017, the Barmer premium rate is 15.7 percent.
 This allows our policy holders to benefit from our consistently high-quality services and outstanding customer service.

 For all branches of social security in Germany, premium rates that are determined by the legislators apply.
 These are calculated as a percentage of income in line with the principle of solidarity – higher earners pay higher premiums.

 Due to a premium reform, since January 1, 2015 health insurance providers have once again been able to charge different premium rates.
 The Barmer premium rates listed here are calculated based on

 - the standard statutory premium rate of 14.6

 - or the reduced statutory premium rate of 14.0

 - and the additional individual health insurance provider premium of 1.1 percent.